-Our credit agreement contains covenants that, among other things, limit the payment of dividends and the incurrence of additional debt and restrict mergers, acquisitions and sales of assets or sales of the stock of our subsidiaries.
+Our credit agreement contains covenants that, among other things, limit the payment of dividends and the incidence of additional debt and restricts mergers, acquisitions and sales of assets (including stock of subsidiaries).
 In addition, a "change in control" constitutes an event of default.
 Change in control is defined to include: